myriadrf/lc-website/developer/hardware/rf/b3mpa.rst

 Low power RF amplifiers for cellular bands can be obtained as off-the-shelf items without too great a cost.
 Whereas amplifiers which are capable of producing a few watts or more of RF power tend to become quite expensive.
 Meanwhile the advent of spectrum licensing schemes which permit operation of medium power systems — such as Ofcom Shared Access in rural designated areas — has meant that affordable medium power RF amplifier solutions are needed.

 The objective is to create a low cost RF power amplifier for LTE Band 3 (1800 MHz), which can be used together with another amplifier as a driver stage, between the SDR and the final PA.
-A target minimum *modulated* power output of at 32dBm (1.6W) has been set, which into an 8dBi gain antenna would result in an EIRP of 40dBM (10W).
+A target minimum *modulated* power output of 32dBm (1.6W) has been set, which into an 8dBi gain antenna would result in an EIRP of 40dBM (10W).

 .. note::
    Modern wireless systems such as LTE use waveforms which have a high Peak-to-Average Power Ratio (PAPR), which means that a power amplifier *back-off* of at least 6-7dB is typically required in order to maintain linearity in the PA.
 This is essential for ensuring both good system performance and wireless regulatory compliance.